Interactive Hyperparameter Optimization in Multi-Objective Problems via Preference Learning: Evaluation

 As the table shows, our approach (PB) behaves comparable to IB in cases where a user picks the correct Pareto front quality indicator (diagonal) and almost always better in cases where a user picks the wrong Pareto front quality indicator.
 In particular, we perform better or equal in $11/16$ cases whereas IB performs slightly better only in $5/10$ cases.
 In cases where our approach performs better, the improvements are often substantial, whereas in cases of degradation our approach is often only slightly worse.

-Overall, our experimental evaluation demonstrates that our approach successfully frees users from selecting the correct Pareto front quality indicator aligned with their desiderata at the slight cost of visually comparing a low number of Pareto fronts upfront.
+Overall, our evaluation demonstrates that our approach successfully frees users from selecting the correct quality indicator aligned with their desiderata at the slight cost of visually comparing a low number of Paretos upfront.